yeswework/fabrica-dev-kit/README.md

 The multiple classes are to specify size / styles at different breakpoints via media queries, but they make the code bloated and hard to read – and the CSS rules to target all the options across all the different breakpoints are hundreds of lines long.
 And none of the styles are semantic...

 With LostGrid (a PostCSS plugin included with Fabrica), we can move all the presentational rules where they belong – in our stylesheet – and make our classes semantic.
-We'll also make use of BEML for maximum conciseness (see above).
+We'll also make use of PostHTML-bem syntax for maximum conciseness (see above).
 Here's a quick example for comparison:

 ```
 <div block="row">
-	<div elem="cell" mod="featured">wide cell</div>
+	<div elem="cell" mods="featured">wide cell</div>
 	<div elem="cell">normal cell</div>
 </div>
 <div block="row">